 Shortly after each festival we will remind you how to claim your expenses and deposit back if you wish to, or how to donate your deposit to WaterAid.
-You must inform us you want to claim these back, no later than 30 days after the festival in accordance with the Deposit Terms & Conditions.
+You must inform us you want to claim these back, no later than 30 days after the festival, in accordance with the deposit terms and conditions.

 If you have a question that isn't answered here, or you'd like to discuss any aspect of festival volunteering with us, please get in touch – we'll be happy to help!